-The sessions are open for everyone and explicitly inviting both professional singers and beginners alike.
+Genetic Choir sessions and workshops are open for everyone and explicitly inviting both professional singers and beginners alike.
 The concept we are working from is that the quality of the music will not depend on your virtuoso qualities (though they are very much welcomed!), but on the ability to listen and give yourself over to the existing sound and support it.
-All patterns and colours of music can arise from this, there are no boundaries in music style, amount of solo vs. group or length of the compositions.
+All patterns and colours of music can arise from this, there are no boundaries in music style, amount of solo vs. group singing or length of the compositions.
 Everything from opera aria’s to rap riffs can come out of this, from free jazz to colourful melodies to ambient tapestries of sound.
 The most clear definition of the compositions that we are creating is that they are not predictable, and we are often surprised ourselves by what the moment has in stall for us.

 The sessions contain both exploratory individual work and ensemble singing.
-We are working from a vision on improvisation that believes in constantly finding the right balance in listening (patience/being), acting consciously (compositional mind) and surrendering to ‘what is’ (immediate abandon).
-Letting yourself being taken by the moment while at the same time making and sustaining contact (with yourself, with your fellow singers, with the audience).
+We are working from a vision on improvisation that believes in constantly finding the right balance in listening, surrendering to ‘what is’ and acting boldly.
+Letting yourself being taken by the moment and the musical material, while at the same time sustaining exquisite contact with yourself, with your fellow singers, and with the audience.

-Note that ‘singing’, for me includes all conceivable sounds made by the human voice.
-Beauty arises from the quality of your attention and any great performance depends on the shared attention of everybody present: The amount to which an audience dares to give itself fully in the listening and the amount to which the performers dare to listen into the moment and lead the way.
+Note that ‘singing’, for the Genetic Choir includes all conceivable sounds made by the human voice.
+Beauty arises from the quality of your attention and your sensitive engagement.
+Great performance depends on the shared attention of everybody present: The amount to which an audience dares to give itself fully in the listening and the amount to which the performers dare to listen into the moment and lead the way.

 Here some people and ‘bodies of knowlegde’ that have inspired / keep inspiring me in shaping the work with the Genetic Choir: